Pearson's chi-squared test: Many cells

 This is the probability that squared sum of $m-1$ independent normally distributed variables of zero mean and unit variance will be greater than T, namely that $\chi^2$ with $m-1$ degrees of freedom is larger than T.

 We have thus shown that at the limit where $n \to \infty,$ the distribution of Pearson's chi approaches the chi distribution with $m-1$ degrees of freedom.

+An alternative derivation is on the multinomial distribution page.

 Examples

 Fairness of dice

 A 6-sided die is thrown 60 times.
 The number of times it lands with 1, 2, 3, 4, 5 and 6 face up is 5, 8, 9, 8, 10 and 20, respectively.
 Is the die biased, according to the Pearson's chi-squared test at a significance level of 95% and/or 99%?

 The null hypothesis is that the die is unbiased, hence each number is expected to occur the same number of times, in this case, 60/n = 10.
 The outcomes can be tabulated as follows: